Terms and Conditions

 14.4.
-All references to “CCG” in this clause 14 shall include CCG, its employees, Affiliates, subcontractors and suppliers of CCG, all of whom shall have the benefit of the exclusions and limitations in this clause 14.
+All references to “CCG” in this Section 14 shall include CCG, its employees, Affiliates, subcontractors and suppliers of CCG, all of whom shall have the benefit of the exclusions and limitations in this Section 14.

 14.5.
 The parties agree that these Terms and Conditions are reasonable, that they have had the opportunity to obtain advice on these Terms and Conditions and that they have accepted them in their own respective commercial interests.